awsdocs/amazon-ecr-user-guide/doc_source/ECR_on_EKS.md

 # Using Amazon ECR Images with Amazon EKS<a name="ECR_on_EKS"></a>

-You can use your Amazon ECR images with Amazon EKS, but you need to satisfy some prerequisites:
+You can use your Amazon ECR images with Amazon EKS, but you need to satisfy the following prerequisites\.
 + The Amazon EKS worker node IAM role \(`NodeInstanceRole`\) that you use with your worker nodes must possess the following IAM policy permissions for Amazon ECR\.

   ```